Orange County Property Division Lawyer

 Divorce and Property Division in California: Who Gets What?

 An obvious question that comes with any divorce is who gets what.
-Our Irvine family law attorneys can help you navigate through property division laws at the time of a divorce.
-Whether you have an extensive investment portfolio or your finances reflect a more common picture of credit card loans, a couple of cars and a house, our divorce attorneys can help you in getting your fair share in a divorce.
+Our Orange County family law attorney can help you navigate through property division laws at the time of a divorce.
+Whether you have an extensive investment portfolio or your finances reflect a more common picture of credit card loans, a couple of cars, and a house, our property division attorney in Orange County can help you in getting your fair share in a divorce.

 Mr. Gill makes it a priority to be upfront and openly discuss his legal opinion regarding your case to prevent any unpleasant surprises.
-We should be your first call if you are looking for a family law attorney in Irvine that you can count on for getting you the answers when you need them the most.
-You can call our office at (949) 681-9952 to schedule a free consultation with a divorce attorney.
+We should be your first call if you are looking for a family law attorney in Orange County that you can count on for getting you the answers when you need them the most.